MihaiDavid05/ModARN-GenT/README.md

 Entire data should be stored under `modn_data` folder.
 To generate the toy dataset you can use the functions from the `Data_Generation.ipynb` notebook.
 To generate the MIMIC sub-dataset you can use the `MIMIC_Data_Pipeline.ipynb` notebook, after you download the MIMIC-IV dataset by following the steps from [here](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline#Steps-to-download-MIMIC-IV-dataset-for-the-pipeline).
+This notebook is a custom version from [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline/blob/main/mainPipeline.ipynb) notebook under [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline) repo.
 Otherwise, please ask the previous student responsible for the project.

 # Code structure